GlobeMed at Penn State partners with ACUDESBAL in Bajo Lempa, El Salvador to provide community and cultural programs for the regions' youth.

 About the Partnership

-GlobeMed at Penn State partners with ACUDESBAL, a grassroots organization working with 29 communities in Bajo Lempa, El Salvador.
-ACUDESBAL formed in 1998 on the idea that the strength of a community working together is the way to achieve social, economic, political, and environmental justice.
-All of these are an important part of Bajo Lempa’s history of civil war and devastating natural disasters.
+ACUDESBAL was formed on the idea that the strength of a community working together is the way to achieve social, economic, political, and environmental justice; all of which are an important part of Bajo Lempa’s history of civil war and devastating natural disasters.

 “The Summit is a breeding ground for fresh, innovative global health ideas that stem from the minds of passionate students all across the nation.
 The copious knowledge acquired and long-lasting friendships formed cultivate a feeling that makes significant change not only possible, but tangible.”

 ACUDESBAL’s Daycare Centers Garden Project and Healthy Environment Initiative Project focuses on improving food security, cultural awareness and physical activity in the impoverished region of Bajo Lempa, El Salvador.
 This project increases access to healthy foods for 150 children in surrounding daycares and encourages community involvement for a decrease in criminal activity in the region.
 These interventions reach out to educate and build capacity for the childrens’ families, the daycare center staff, and the surrounding community.

 This year, GlobeMed at Penn State hopes to raise $4,000 for ACUDESBAL’s Daycare Centers Garden Project and Healthy Environment Initiative Project.
 Through this program, the children at the three daycares will be provided with the healthy foods that they need for proper development while also staying active through ACUDESBAL’s sports program.

 Due to travel restrictions, GlobeMed at Penn State will be repartnering with a new organization in the near future.
 In addition to the $4,000 being raised for ACUDESBAL, Penn State also hopes to raise another $4,000 for our new partner organization.